landfills are the biggest man-made producer of methane

-When you think of the South you think of big old trees with spanish moss dripping from every limb and Palmetto trees.
+When you think of the South you think of big old trees with Spanish moss dripping from every limb and Palmetto trees.
 Palmetto trees are intrinsic in the history of the Southeast.
-Back in the Revolutionary war a fort was made out of Palmetto logs.
-Canon balls were deflected off the spongy logs.
+Back in the Revolutionary War, a fort was made out of Palmetto logs.
+Cannonballs were deflected off the spongy logs.
 The Palmetto tree symbolizes the defeat of the British in the Revolutionary war.
-South Carolina is known as the Palmetto state.
+South Carolina is known as the Palmetto State.

 Landfills are the biggest man-made producer of methane.
 As trash decomposes, methane is produced.
 As the methane seeps out of the trash into the air it creates greenhouse gas emissions.

 Seven years ago the Palmetto landfill was creating so much methane that they had to burn it off every day.
 The methane, and the CO2 it carries with it, created 92,000 tons of emissions a day.